Ping Tom Memorial Park: Expansion

 In 2002, the Chicago Park District acquired an additional 5 acre immediately east of the park's 6 acre undeveloped northern half.
 With the acquisition of this land, the CPD planned a second development-stage—dubbed "Phase II"—of the park's nearly 11 acre undeveloped.
 The plan called for the development of the area's shoreline and access points, as well as the construction of a cultural arts and recreational facility and a boathouse.
 The estimated cost was $38 million.

-In September 2009, the Chicago Park District’s Board of Commissioners entered into an agreement with the City of Chicago that approved the transfer of $10 million in tax increment financing (TIF) funds for the development of the park's 6 acre area between the Chicago River and the BNSF rail track north of 18th Street (Phase Two).
+In September 2009, the Chicago Park District's Board of Commissioners entered into an agreement with the City of Chicago that approved the transfer of $10 million in tax increment financing (TIF) funds for the development of the park's 6 acre area between the Chicago River and the BNSF rail track north of 18th Street (Phase Two).
 These funds were used to build a retaining wall, fish habitats and sections of natural shoreline along the area's 875 ft of shoreline along the Chicago River.
 Open lawn and landscaped areas were developed along with a fishing station and various pathways.

 In 2008, the Chicago Department of Transportation hired Knight E/A to redevelop the 18th street bridge underpass and create two plazas to extend the park north.

 Approved also was an ordinance that finances the construction of an athletic field house in Ping Tom Memorial Park.
-Funds for the $10 million proposal were be allocated from the River South TIF district.
+Funds for the $10 million proposal were allocated from the River South TIF district.

 On September 19, 2011, Mayor Rahm Emanuel held a press conference in the newly opened expansion of the park to announce a plan to build a series of boat houses along the Chicago River.

 At about this time, the phase two five-acre riverfront expansion located to the north of the existing park expanded the park to the north of the 18th street bridge.
 It was also designed by Site Design Group, and features a 300 linear foot boardwalk with iconic red Chinese ornamental railings that extends over the water, as well as unique decorative limestone rocks called scholar's stones or Gongshi from Lake Tai in China.
-These stones came from a park in Orlando, Florida called "Florida Splendid China," owned by the Chinese government, that had gone bankrupt.
+These stones came from a park in Orlando, Florida called "Florida Splendid China", owned by the Chinese government, that had gone bankrupt.
 Native plantings and oak savanna restoration provide a sustainable planting palette, welcoming native wildlife to the park.
 The project cost was $4.9 million.

 On June 9, 2013, Mayor Emanuel officially opened the boathouse.